nzgl-g/Audio-Player/README.md

 # Audio Player
-A very basic Audio Player application created using Java **Swing**.
+A very basic Audio Player application reads only .wav formats created using Java **Swing**.

 ## Thank You!
 Please ⭐️ this repo and share it with others to make more experience.